maryam-asadi-coder/maryam-asadi-coder/README.md

 🔍 I'm actively looking for Ph.D. opportunities in these areas.
 If you know of any open positions or research programs, I would truly appreciate any recommendations or guidance!

+## I firmly believe that knowledge is not only for personal advancement but also for driving change and transformation in society.
+I am constantly seeking innovative and impactful solutions at the forefront of science and technology.🎯

 ## 🔧 Skills
 - Python, TensorFlow, PyTorch, Scikit-learn
 - Data Science, Machine Learning, AI